espressomd/espresso/doc/sphinx/installation.rst

 Quick installation
 ------------------

-If you have installed the requirements (see section :ref:`Requirements
-<requirements>` ) in standard locations, to compile, it is usually enough to
-create a build directory and call ``cmake`` and ``make`` (optional steps which modify the build process are commented out).
+If you have installed the requirements (see section :ref:`Requirements`) in standard locations, compiling |es| is usually only a matter of creating a build directory and calling ``cmake`` and ``make`` in it.
-To chose the correct Python version, run
+To choose the correct Python version, run

 .. code-block:: bash

     python -V
     python3 -V

-This shows which Python version the binaries are for.
-Then pass the one you'd like to use in the cmake command line, below.
+This shows which Python versions are available on your system.
+Then pass the one you'd like to use (we recommend Python 3) in the ``cmake`` command line, shown below (optional steps which modify the build process are commented out).

 .. code-block:: bash